Treasury awards $8.7B for lending in minority communities – KION546

 Treasury awards $8.7B for lending in minority communities

-WASHINGTON (AP) — The Treasury Department will release $8.7 billion to help increase lending to small and minority-owned businesses as well as to people living in poorer communities with limited access to banking.
+WASHINGTON (AP) — The Treasury Department will release $8.7 billion to help increase lending to small and minority-owned businesses and to people living in poorer communities with limited access to banking.
 The funds from the Emergency Capital Investment Program will go to 186 community-based financial institutions.
-Vice President Kamala Harris and Treasury Secretary Janet Yellen will discuss the investments Tuesday.
+Vice President Kamala Harris and Treasury Secretary Janet Yellen spoke about the investments Tuesday.
 Black Americans represent 13.4% of the U.S. population, yet Federal Reserve figures show they control just 4.3% of household wealth.
 More than half of Black household wealth is in the form of pension entitlements.
-This makes it harder for people living in predominantly Black communities to qualify for business loans and mortgages in ways that could help build their net worth.
+This makes it harder for people living in predominantly Black communities to qualify for business loans and mortgages.